shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 with $$O(N/D)$$ span.
 For small values of $$D$$, this algorithm is not very parallel at all!

+**Is it possible to reduce the span?** The answer is yes!
+In the [next section](#geometric-prefix-sums), I'll describe how we can get more parallelism out of a single column with a parallel algorithm for *geometric prefix-sums*.

 <div class="remark">
 [Work and span](https://en.wikipedia.org/wiki/Analysis_of_parallel_algorithms)
 are abstract cost measures of a parallel algorithm.
 The ***work*** is the